CiscoDevNet/n3550-timestamp-decoder/README.md

-  --count <arg>   number of records to read, 0 for all --date <arg>    date-time format to use for output --all           write all packets, including keyframes --offset <arg>  hw timestamp offset, 4 or 8 depending on mode/FCS capture --ignore-fcs    use this to skip FCS checks --verbose, -v   be verbose
+  --count <arg>   number of records to read, 0 for all --date <arg>    date-time format to use for output --all           write all packets, including keyframes --offset <arg>  hw timestamp offset from the end of packet:
+                  4 if the timestamp mode is FCS,
-  --help,    -h   show this help and exit
+                  8 if the timestamp mode is append --ignore-fcs    use this to skip FCS checks --verbose, -v   specify more often to be more verbose --help,    -h   show this help and exit
 ```